S&P 500 in the Medium- and Short-Run

 Summary

-Summing up, Friday's session raised the specter of more selling over the coming weeks, and justifiably so.
-Credit market metrics have weakened, market breadth deteriorated, and volatility is far from tamed.
-The weekly chart is sending ominous signals while the Russell 2000 continues to underperform.
-Among the sectors, technology can't save the day.

-Significant short-term risks persist amid the choppy trading (now with a downside bias) characterizing last two weeks.
-The medium-term examination favors the bears now.
-Should the market get spooked by corona even more down the road, that would be a cherry on the cake for the bears.
+Summing up, Monday's upswing probably wasn't the game changer the bulls have been looking for.
+Low volume, weakening credit markets, plunging Treasury yields are stronger arguments than yesterday's improvement in the S&P 500 advance-decline line or Russell 2000 daily outperformance.
+The weekly chart's perspective remains little changed as well, and significant short-term risks persist amid the choppy trading (now with a downside bias).
+The medium-term examination keeps favoring the bears just as the Fed on pause.
+Should the market get spooked by corona even more, that would be a cherry on the cake for the bears.

-As the saying goes, you're on the right track with stock bulls but stay there long enough, and you get run over and the S&P 500 setup these days is precarious.

 I encourage you to sign up for our daily newsletter - it's free and if you don't like it, you can unsubscribe with just 2 clicks.
 If you sign up today, you'll also get 7 days of free access to the premium daily Stock Trading Alerts as well as our other Alerts.
 Sign up for the free newsletter today!